 - 4.1.
 The involved TSOs shall publish a general description of the method applied for maximising the capacity available to the market based upon the electrical and physical realities of the network.
 Such a method shall be subject to approval by the regulatory authorities of the involved Member States concerned.
-The coordination procedure between the different TSOs involved in the resolution of a structural congestion may consist in general of the following basic steps according to a common timetable: - (1) Allocation of the available transmission capacity of the interconnections that are involved in structural congestions may take place over several timeframes: one year, one or several months, one week, daily or intra-daily. - (2) The access rights of long- and medium term allocations shall be firm transmission rights, with no obligation to be used.
-It shall be subject to the use-it-or-lose-it rule at the time of nomination. - (3) Prior to each allocation, the involved TSOs shall jointly publish the capacity which will be allocated as well as the time periods during which the capacity will not be available (for the purpose of maintenance for example).
+The coordination procedure between the different TSOs involved in the resolution of a structural congestion may consist in general of the following basic steps according to a common timetable: - (1) Allocation of the available transmission capacity of the interconnections that are involved in structural congestions may take place over several timeframes: one year, one or several months, one week, daily or intra-daily. - (2) The access rights of long- and medium term allocations shall be firm transmission capacity rights, with no obligation to be used.
+It shall be subject to the use-it-or-lose-it principles rule at the time of nomination - (3) Prior to each allocation, the involved TSOs shall jointly publish the capacity which will be allocated as well as the time periods during which the capacity will not be available (for the purpose of maintenance for example).
 The TSOs shall publish the allocated capacity as soon as possible after each allocation, as well as an indication of prices paid.
-Such indications should be subject to approval by regulatory authorities. - (4) Nomination of transmission rights shall take place sufficiently in advance, before the day-ahead sessions of all the relevant organised markets and before the publication of the capacity to be allocated in the day-ahead or intra-day allocation mechanism.
-The involved TSOs shall jointly publish the nominated capacity as soon as possible thereafter.
-This nominated capacity shall be taken into account for netting in order to use the interconnection to its maximum of capacity. - (5) The allocation of the available transmission capacity shall take place sufficiently in advance.
-Before the allocation, involved TSOs shall jointly publish the capacity which will be allocated, taking into account where appropriate the capacity released by any long term contracts and the firm transmission rights and where relevant the netted nominations thereof.
+Such indications should be subject to approval by regulatory authorities.